aakamishra/cs262-replication/docs/testing.md

 Test 4 (test_SendRequest_with_Multiple_Primaries):
 This test verifies that the SendRequest function properly handles a scenario where there are multiple primary gRPC servers (erroneous).
 The test creates two mocked server stubs, where both stubs always return a MockReply object with the error code "" when the CreateAccount method is called.
 A ClientStub instance is then created with these mocked server stubs, and the SendRequest method is called on the ClientStub instance with the CreateAccount method and a dictionary of parameters.
 The test verifies that an Exception is raised, with the expected error message of seeing multiple primaries.

+## Description of Server State Tests

+We wrote some simple unit tests to verify that the state was being set and gotten correctly for the state syncing procedure.
+See `server_state_tests.py` for these tests.

 ## (Bonus) Running Integration Tests